 Marijuana Treatment Process at The Recovery Village

 At The Recovery Village, we understand that there is no one-size-fits-all solution to marijuana addiction.
-For the results of treatment to be long lasting, marijuana rehab has to be tailored to each individual’s unique needs.
+For the results of the treatment to be long-lasting, rehab has to be tailored to each individual’s unique needs.
 By taking a personalized, comprehensive approach to recovery, we set clients up for success in and out of our center.

 Recovery at our center is made possible with a variety of healing amenities.
 Treatment options may vary from center to center, but services and programs typically include: